Eustress vs. Distress: Understanding Stress in Our Lives

 Exploring Eustress: The Positive Aspect of Stress

-What is eustress?
+What is Eustress?

 Think of eustress as a healthy challenge, a spark that ignites motivation and growth.
 It's the stress that comes with learning a new skill, pursuing a goal, or tackling a stimulating project.
 Unlike distress, it feels manageable and exciting, fueling focus and positive energy.

-Examples of eustress?
+Examples of Eustress?

 Have you ever felt the thrill of public speaking, the rush of learning a new dance move, or the satisfaction of tackling a challenging fitness goal?
 Those are all examples of stress!
 Stepping outside your comfort zone, pursuing a passion project, or competing in a healthy way can all trigger positive stress.

-What makes the Eustress good stress?
+What Makes the Eustress Good Stress?

 Eustress is "good" because it pushes you beyond your limits, encourages learning and growth, and boosts feelings of accomplishment.
 It activates your "fight-or-flight" response in a controlled way, enhancing focus, clarity, and motivation.
-When managed effectively, eustress can fuel creativity, improve performance, and lead to a more fulfilling life.
+When managed effectively, eustress can fuel creativity, improve performance, and lead a more fulfilling life.

-Now that we’ve understood that there are two different types of stress let's look at the key differences between eustress (good stress) and distress (bad stress) to navigate them effectively and unlock the power of positive challenges.
+Now that we’ve understood that there are two different types of stress, let's look at the key differences between eustress (good stress) and distress (bad stress) to navigate them effectively and unlock the power of positive challenges.

+Eustress vs Distress.
 Psychological and Physical Differences

 Eustress: Feels manageable, exciting, and motivating.
 Boosts energy, focus, and feelings of accomplishment.
 Physically, it raises heart rate and cortisol but in a controlled way.